zouharvi/uds-rug-student/multichannel_management/notes_3_fulk.md

 - function of accessibility, experience, cost, time, communicatoin requirements

 # Concepts
+- retrospective rationality (rationalize previous behaviour)

+## Theories
+- symbolic interactionism (?)
+- social learning theory (learn from others)
+- social information processing (?)
+- attribution theory (?)

 ## Rational Choice Models of Media Use
 - matching based on given requirements
 - "the medium has neither more or less communication capability that match the requirements"
 - if match is perfect, becomes efficient example
 - social presence theory
 - - degree to which the medium facilitates awareness of the other person and interpersonal relationships during the interaction
 - - face-to-face highest, print lowest
-- - Q: does this ordering follow richness?
+- - Q: does this ordering follow richness? (yes but they don't try to explain it this way)
 - information richness theory
 - - based on speed of feedback, types of channels, personalness of source, richness of language
 - ambiguous task require rich media, unambiguous tasks require lean media